Fluent Commerce Logo

 Essential knowledge

 This lesson introduces a practical client scenario: visualizing product availability on a map.
 Building upon the foundation laid in the UX Framework course, we'll enhance the Fluent Store app's Product Availability screen by adding a map that displays nearby store locations and stock information for a selected product variant.
-This hands-on lab will guide you through configuring the product lookup and detail availability pages, the stage for creating custom components in subsequent lessons.
+This hands-on lab will guide you through configuring the product lookup and detail availability pages, setting the stage for creating custom components in subsequent lessons.

 • Client Need: The client requires a visual representation of product availability in nearby stores, which would enable staff to locate items quickly for customers.